|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Crashed September 13, 1942

-Assigned to the 22nd Bombardment Group, 33rd Bombardment Squadron at the Hawaiian Air Depot (HAD) at Hickam Field.
+Assigned to the 22nd Bombardment Group (22nd BG), 33rd Bombardment Squadron (33rd BS) at the Hawaiian Air Depot (HAD) at Hickam Field.
 During February 1942 transfered to the 19th Bombardment Squadron.
 Assigned to pilot 2nd Lt.
 Walter Krell with crew chief TSgt John W. Wilson.

 Flown overseas by 2nd Lt.
 Walter Krell on a ferry flight across the Pacific before arriving at Archerfield Airfield on March 24, 1942.
 Nicknamed "Kansas Comet II" after the crash of B-26 "Kansas Comet" 40-1473 on April 21, 1942.